Battle of Vigo Bay: Breaking the boom

 Early in the morning on 23 October, Vice Admiral Thomas Hopsonn in the Torbay led the attack on the boom, closely followed by a strong squadron of his English ships, and of Dutch vessels under Vice Admiral Philips van der Goes.
-Near each end of the boom Château-Renault had moored two of his largest men-of-war: the Bourbon, and the Esperance.
+Near each end of the boom Châteaurenault had moored two of his largest men-of-war: the Bourbon, and the Esperance.
 Within the boom he had moored five other large men-of-war with their broadsides bearing upon the entrance.

 Meanwhile, Ormonde with some 2,000 men, had landed on the shore near Teis and marched on Fort Rande.
 Ormonde sent Lord Shannon with the vanguard of grenadiers to assault the position, defended by several hundred troops.
 The wall enclosing the outer ward was stormed, and the seaward battery silenced in time to assist the breaking of the boom by the ships.
 The tower, defended by approximately 300 Franco-Spanish troops, held out a little longer, but this also fell to the Allied grenadiers.
 As the southern shore guns were being assailed by Ormonde's men, the 90 gun Association attacked and silenced the smaller northern battery on the other side of the bay.

-The Torbay, favoured by a breath of wind, crashed at the boom; it cracked, and the ship floated through in amongst the French squadron beyond.
+The Torbay, favoured by a breath of wind, crashed at the boom.
+It cracked, and the ship floated through in amongst the French squadron beyond.
 However, a sudden drop in the breeze prevented any other Allied vessel following, and Hopsonn found himself temporarily outnumbered.
 A fireship was laid alongside the Torbay, setting it alight.
 Fortunately for Hopsonn the fireship, laden with snuff from the Spanish Indies, suddenly blew up, and a great cloud enveloped the English vessel, partly extinguishing the flames thus enabling the crew to control the blaze.
 According to Rooke's journal 53 men were drowned in the incident, but as the breeze picked up the other Allied ships managed to traverse the boom and engage with the enemy.

 With the boom broken, and the forts silenced, the Franco-Spanish fleet was lost.
-Offering little resistance, Château-Renault's men set fire to their own ships in the harbour, and sought safety on shore.
+Offering little resistance, Châteaurenault's men set fire to their own ships in the harbour, and sought safety on shore.
 The Allied seamen worked throughout the night to save their prizes, and by morning there was not a single French or Spanish vessel that had not been either captured or destroyed.